-Competency Requirements Artifact(s) Included in Portfolio

-1. Involvement with legislative or social

-advocacy

-2. Membership in professional counseling

-organizations, including the American

-Counseling Association/ACA Divisions

-3. Attendance at two or more state or national

-counseling conferences

-4. Proficiency in electronic course management

-system and computer technology skills

-5. Participation in Counselor Education Program

-Evaluation

-6. Manuscript submitted for publication in a peer

-reviewed counseling journal

-7. Scholarly presentation submitted to a state,

-regional, national, or international counseling

-conference

-8. Department, or outside the department,

-research/scholarship involvement:

-participation in collaborative

-9. Assist program faculty teaching a graduate

-course in counselor education or present in a

-graduate level counselor education class.

-10. Evidence of Professional Licensure or

-significant progress toward counseling
+Competency Requirements Artifact(s) Included in Portfolio Involvement with legislative or social justice advocacy 2.
+Membership in professional counseling organizations, including the American Counseling Association/ACA Divisions 3.
+Attendance at two or more state or national counseling conferences 4.
+Manuscript submitted for publication in a peer reviewed counseling journal (not necessarily published) 5.
+Scholarly presentation submitted to a state, regional, national, or international counseling conference 6.
+Evidence of professional licensure or progress toward counseling licensure